 Numerical Weather Prediction

-The Research, Environment and Application division develops and implements Met Éireann’s operational short-range Numerical Weather Prediction (NWP) models.
+The Climate Services, Research and Applications Division develops and implements Met Éireann’s operational short-range Numerical Weather Prediction (NWP) models.
 It conducts research in NWP in collaboration with the High Resolution Limited Area Model (HiRLAM) Consortium.

 There are a number of NWP consortia in Europe:

 Met Éireann is part of the HiRLAM (High Resolution Limited Area Model) group.
 This co-operation of ten National Meteorological Services was initiated in 1985.
 Met Éireann joined in 1986.
 The HiRLAM group cooperates with Météo France and the ALADIN NWP consortium.
 Met Éireann commits staff resources each year to research into NWP in the HiRLAM group.

 Development of the Harmonie (HiRLAM Aladin Regional Mesoscale Operational NWP In Europe) NWP model is the main focus of the HiRLAM consortium.
 It undertakes development and research in: